Lectures: Mondays and Wednesdays, 11:30 AM - 12:45 PM, White Hall 205

 Linear discriminant analysis and quadratic discriminant analysis.

-Week 5, M Feb 10: Cross-Validation, W Feb 12: Bootstrap
+Week 5, M Feb 10: Cross-Validation, W Feb 12: Cross-Validation

 Leave-one-out cross-validation and k-fold cross-validation.